Michad/tilegroxy/docs/configuration.md

 Requires incoming requests have a specific key supplied as a "Bearer" token in a "Authorization" Header.

 It is recommended you employ caution with this option.
 It should be regarded as a protection against casual web scrapers but not true security.
 It is recommended only for development and internal ("intranet") use-cases.
+Does not include any authz logic.

 Name should be "static key"